ikeldsen/cs5103Project/README.md

 (d) Testing: Write unit tests for your code.<br />
 (e) Tool Application: Apply code clone detection, static bug detection, and test generation tool on your code base and report results. <br />

+### Code Clone Detection
+Click Analyze -> Inspect Code -> Ok.
+Look for Duplicate, if you don't see it then there were no duplicates

+Current report is zero duplicate lines

+### Static Bug Detection

+Click Analyze -> Inspect Code -> Ok.
+Look for Probable Bugs

+There are currently no bugs

 ### Specifications